-The primary purpose of Trigger Point Therapy is to reduce the pain resulting from hypersensitive muscles.
-Identifying trigger points is done by gently pressing on the surface of the skin, feeling the texture of the underlying muscle.
+The main purpose of Trigger Point Therapy is to reduce the pain that results from hypersensitive muscles.
+To identify trigger points your chiropractor will gently press on the surface of the skin, feeling the texture of the underlying muscle.

 What It Is

-A trigger point is like a knot that feels like a pea buried deep in the muscle.
-It is made up of lactic acid, a normal byproduct of muscle activity, which sometimes gets trapped in the muscle from physical, chemical or emotional stress.
-It is often tender and painful.
-As affected muscles tighten, their function and motion are restricted, causing weakness and pain.
+A trigger point is like a knot that feels like a pea that’s buried deep inside the muscle.
+It is composed of lactic acid, a normal byproduct of muscle activity, which can get trapped in the muscle as a result of physical, chemical or emotional stress.
+Trigger points are often tender and painful.
+As affected muscles tighten, their function and motion are restricted, resulting in pain and weakness.
 In extreme cases, muscle cramping can result.

-Trigger Point Therapy is performed in several ways.
-The least invasive is by applying direct pressure or stretching of the affected muscle.
-Deliberate pressure, with a thumb, elbow or instrument releases the muscle and helps flush out blood and accumulated toxins.
-Sometimes there are a series of strokes across the trigger point nodules.
-Or, a cooling spray is applied along with the stretching of the affected muscle.
+Trigger Point Therapy is administered in several ways.
+The least invasive is through the application of direct pressure or stretching of the affected muscle.
+Deliberate pressure, using a thumb, elbow or instrument releases the muscle and helps flush out blood and toxins that have accumulated.
+Sometimes a series of strokes across the trigger point nodules are used.
+A cooling spray also can be applied along with the stretching of the affected muscle.

-Trigger Point Therapy is a natural way to relax muscles and restore strength and flexibility.
+Trigger Point Therapy is a drug-free way to relax muscles and restore strength and flexibility.